 A visitor parking permit is required to park a vehicle in any lot other than the designated visitor pay to park lots.
 A visitor permit may be purchased online or at Parking Services or from the department/office visited.
 Guests of students are asked to go online or come to the Parking Services office to register for their visitor permit.
 These permits are valid in lots 1, 2, 3, 7, 51, 54 and 88 between the hours of 7:00 a.m. and 5:00 p.m., Monday through Friday. (see map below) At all other times this permit is valid in all non-restricted parking lots and spaces.
 Guests who will be on campus for several days are asked to store their vehicles in the perimeter lots.
 Visitors are prohibited from parking in 24-hour reserved and service vehicle spaces at all times.

 Visitors who receive a notice of violation for "Lacks Valid Permit" may have the fine excused by coming to Parking Services with a photo ID and a copy of the vehicle registration and establishing their visitor status; copies will be accepted via U.S.mail, campus mail, or faxed to 302-831-0594.
 (Please do not email copies of your documentation.
 Email is not considered a secure method of sending personal information.)
 During any academic year, the department will excuse no more than one such violation notice.

 Persons with handicap parking privileges and visitor passes are eligible to park in handicap spaces, service vehicle spaces, and unpaid meters.
 Vehicles that display valid handicap privileges are exempt from meter activation.

-Public off-street parking is available at the Newark Parking Authority.
-For further information call the Authority at 366-7154.
+Public off-street parking is available at the City of Newark Parking Division.
+For further information call the City at 366-7000.